Mitigating Hallucinations in Vision-Language Models through Image-Guided Head Suppression: Background and Related Work

 \textbf{Training-based Mitigation:} \cite{sun-etal-2024-mmhalbench} adapt the Reinforcement Learning from Human Feedback (RLHF), originally developed for text-only models, to the vision-language setting, training VLMs to maximize simulated human rewards.
 They propose Factually-Augmented RLHF, where the reward model is given access to additional ground truth information, such as image captions, to improve its assessment of factual correctness.
 In contrast, FGAIF \cite{jing2025fgaif} replaces human supervision with fine-grained AI-generated feedback.
 It segments model responses into sub-sentences and uses AI models to detect hallucinations relating to object existence, attributes, and relationships.
 LACING~\cite{zhao2024looking} addresses language bias in LVLMs by introducing a multimodal dual-attention mechanism and soft-image guidance.
 It constructs separate attention streams for visual and textual inputs to improve grounding and alignment.
 Despite their effectiveness, training-based methods are computationally expensive, requiring large-scale resources (e.g., 8× A100 GPUs with 40GB memory each), making them impractical in resource-constrained settings.

 \textbf{Training-free Mitigation:} Recently, training-free approaches have been proposed to mitigate the issue of visual context neglect in LVLMs.
 OPERA\cite{huang2024opera} observes that hallucination arises from generating new tokens based on limited summary tokens in which attention aggregation occurs, leading the model to ignore the image context.
 To address this, OPERA introduces a beam-search variant with a weighted scoring mechanism that downranks candidate sequences exhibiting over-trust patterns.
 However, its applicability is restricted to beam-search, which is significantly slower than greedy decoding.
 Other techniques leverage contrastive decoding, which requires multiple forward passes, increasing latency.
 VCD~\cite{leng2024vcd} builds on the observation that increased visual uncertainty drives models to rely on language priors, thereby amplifying hallucinations.
 It contrasts the output distributions conditioned on original and distorted visual inputs to identify and suppress hallucinated content.
 PAI~\cite{liu2024PAI} mitigates the reduced attention to image tokens through a two-step approach: (1) amplifying attention to image tokens and (2) refining logit scores by subtracting logits computed without image prior to eliminate the text bias.
 DAMRO \cite{gong-etal-2024-damro} attributes high-attention outlier tokens scattered in the background of the image as the cause for hallucinations and proposes to mitigate the influence of outlier tokens using contrastive decoding.
 HALC \cite{chen2024halc} is based on contrasting distributions with different visual contexts and using visual matching scores for candidate selection in beam-search.
 While all the above approaches introduce latency overhead, HALC is reported to cost around 2.4$\times$ of the normal greedy decoding time.
+Recently, \cite{liu2025vti} introduced a test-time latent space steering approach through visual and textual intervention (VTI) using pre-computed steering vectors, whereas ICT \cite{Chen_2025_ict} proposes image and object-level intervention to apply targeted activation shifts to selected attention heads identified through binary classifiers, requiring additional parameters.
 In contrast, we propose a training-free mitigation strategy that introduces no additional overhead by identifying the role of attention heads in hallucination.